kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

     *   `myservice.test.svc.clusterset.local 4 IN A 10.42.42.42`
     *   `myservice.test.svc.clusterset.local 4 IN A 10.10.10.10`

-There must also be an `A` record of the following form for each ready endpoint with hostname of `<hostname>`, member cluster ID of `<clusterid>`, and IPv4 address `<endpoint-ip>`.
+There must also be an `A` record of the following form for each _ready_ endpoint in the same subset  with hostname of `<hostname>`, member cluster ID of `<clusterid>`, and IPv4 address `<endpoint-ip>`.
 If there are multiple IPv4 addresses for a given hostname, then there must be one such `A` record returned for each IP.